Don't step on that roach! It can be a hazard to your health

 Fumigation could be the answer

-It is pretty safe to say that cockroaches are disgusting.
-Most people when they see one, their first reaction is to kill the nasty creepy crawly!
+It's safe to say that cockroaches are revolting.
+When most people spot one, their immediate reaction is to squash the nasty creature!

 Roaches love the summer